GhostlyShare for localhost previews

 GhostlyShare turns a local build into something people can actually try

-It is intentionally small, direct, and practical: start the app you are building, press Start in GhostlyShare, send the link, and keep working.
+It is intentionally small, direct, and practical on Windows and Linux: start the app you are building, press Start in GhostlyShare, send the link, and keep working.